ajdoc/ajd-validation/README.md

 */
 ```
 - On the first rule/closure we are simply  validating if array keys `first` and `second` are indeed an array and are not empty.
-- On the next rule/closure we go one level down and now iterating the two arrays in `first` and `second`
+- On the next rule/closure we go one level down and now iterating the two arrays in `first` and `second` and again validating if they are indeed an array and are not empty.
-- Inside the rule/closure we again go one level down if `$val` is an array using `$v->each()` and now iterating inside the two array for each `first` and `second`.
+- On the next rule/closure we again go one level down using `$v->each()` and now iterating inside the two array for each `first` and `second`.
 Inside this level we then stated that we would require each element if `second` array values is `yes` or if that element comes from `second` array.
 - Since `Second.1.0` == `yes` and `First.1.0` is zero we print error.
 - Since `Secnod.0.0` == `0` we print error.